Sandblasting nozzles for abrasive blast cleaning

 - Dry Ice Blasting - used in the aviation industry

-- Ceramic / Pencil blasting
+- Ceramic / Pencil blast cleaning or etching

 - Bead blast cleaning